chiijlaw/mini-apps-1/README.md

 JSON to CSV with jQuery, HTML, CSS.

 ## Challenge 3
-Sales checkout page with React
+Sales checkout page with React.

 ## Challenge 4
 Connect 4 with React